-Come with us on a life changing expedition and help foster hope in Ethiopia and Malawi.
+Come with us on a life changing expedition and help foster hope in Ethiopia, or Ghana.

 Travel as a volunteer and see the impact your donations are having.

 We are excited to be planning again for volunteer expeditions after a long break during past travel restrictions!

 Send us an email, or register online, if you are interested in joining us!

 Upcoming Travel Dates:

 Needing Dental, Medical/health care and education workers in particular